XingYing-stack/MILR/README.md

-# LRMI
+# MILR
-Code for the paper ''Boosting Document-Level Relation Extraction with Logical Rules' Mining and Injection", which is under EMNLP 2022 review.
+Code for the paper '[Boosting Document-Level Relation Extraction by Mining and Injecting Logical Rules](https://aclanthology.org/2022.emnlp-main.704.pdf)", which is accepted to EMNLP 2022 main conference.

 For simplicity, we only supply the code with the strong backbone [ATLOP](https://arxiv.org/abs/2010.11304) being the backbone tested on the [DWIE](https://arxiv.org/abs/2009.12626) dataset.
-LRMI with other backbones and datasets are similar.
+MILR with other backbones and datasets are similar.
 This code is adapted from the repository of [ATLOP](https://github.com/wzhouad/ATLOP).
 Thanks for their excellent work.

 In addition, predictions used for analysis in our paper are provided.
 We also provide mined rules whose confidence is higher than the threshold `minC`.